FloodWise Property Report frequently asked questions

 Yes, the FloodWise Property Report has been updated to include the best estimate of the Brisbane River January 2011 flood level, based on mapping from the estimated extent of the January 2011 flood depicted on the maps currently available on the Queensland State government website.

 The Board of Professional Engineers of Queensland website has a list of registered professional engineers.

 Council uses the best available information for the FloodWise Property Report, however some flooding sources may not be available when the report is produced.
-You can use the 1% chance in any year Average Recurrence Interval or Defined Flood Level for development purposes or alternatively consult a Registered Professional Engineer of Queensland for a more detailed flood study of a property.
+You can use the 1% Annual Exceedance Probability (AEP) level or Defined Flood Level for development purposes or alternatively consult a Registered Professional Engineer of Queensland for a more detailed flood study of a property.

 The graph used in the FloodWise Property Report is unable to display ground level values below sea level.
 You can find property ground levels in the Technical Summary section of the report.